valango/verdant/README.md

 in early stages of application life cycle, while still having _Continuous Deployment_ on from _the day one_.

-Unlike some other similar packages, _`verdant`_ does not modify any of Node.js original behavior.
+Unlike some other similar packages, _`greenium`_ does not modify any of Node.js original behavior.

 * [Usage](#usage)